RafiurRahmanRowdra/HR_ATTRITION/README.md

 ### Project Overview

-This project aims to analyze HR attrition by identifying key factors and trends contributing to employee turnover.
+This project aims to analyse HR attrition by identifying key factors and trends contributing to employee turnover.
 Through data collection and analysis, we will pinpoint high-risk areas and root causes, leading to the development of short-term and long-term mitigation strategies.
 The implementation plan includes communication strategies, training programs, and continuous monitoring to improve employee retention and organizational success.